-Civic Buildings shall be sited in locations of particular geometric importance, such as anchoring a major Civic Open Space or terminating a Street vista.
-Flexibility in building placement allows Civic Buildings to be distinguished from surrounding residential and commercial buildings and to be a prominent landmark in the community.
-(See Figure 3-9)
+Civic Buildings should be sited in locations of particular geometric importance, such as anchoring a major Open Space or terminating a Street vista.
+Flexibility in building placement allows Civic buildings to be distinguished from surrounding residential and commercial buildings and to be a prominent landmark in the community.
+(See Figure 3-8)